h0lmes/mockservice/README.md

 #
 ### Creating new controller

-Given new service name is `AccountService` do the following:
+Given that new service name is `AccountService` do the following:
-1. Create a new controller named `AccountServiceController` and inject `MockService`.
+1. Create a new controller named `AccountServiceController` extending `MockController` (there is no enforced convention for controller names, you may name it as you like).
 2. Create required methods in the controller (see `DemoServiceController`).
-3. Create a new folder named `AccountService` under `src/main/resources` folder.
-Note that folder name must be the controller ClassName without `Controller` suffix.
+3. Create a new folder under `src/main/resources` folder.
+Name the folder as your controller (`AccountServiceController` in this case).
-4. Create data files under `src/main/resources/AccountService` folder to supply data for each method.
+4. Create data files under `src/main/resources/AccountServiceController` folder to supply data for each method.

 #
 ### File naming format